bUnit-dev/bUnit/docs/README.md

   - `samples/tests/razor`: An xUnit-based test project where razor test samples are placed.
   - `samples/tests/xunit`: An xUnit project where xUnit C#-only test samples are placed.

 These sample components, source files, and tests source files are included in the documentation using [DocFx's Code Snippet syntax](https://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html?tabs=tabid-1%2Ctabid-a#code-snippet).
-They are created as real projects, making them runnable, which helps ensure that the code shown in the documentation pages are correct and in working order.
+They are created as real projects, making them runnable, which helps ensure that the code samples shown in the documentation pages are correct and in working order.

 ## Building and Viewing Docs Locally

-To build and view the documentation locally, following a few steps is required:
+To build and view the documentation locally, follow these steps:

 1. From `docs/site` run `dotnet build`.
 If you get warnings from running `dotnet build`, try running it again.
 2. From `docs/` run `serve-docs.cmd`.
 This will start up a local web server, hosting the generated documentation site on http://localhost:8080, using the [`dotnet serve` tool](https://github.com/natemcmaster/dotnet-serve).